Jvaeyhcd/Tetris/README.md

 Tetris
 ======

-Tetris is a classic game.It's write by android studio.I only upload the main source.
+Tetris is a classic game which is write by android studio.
+You can create a android sutdio project and clone the source to the project.